2021 ARC-NL Research Grants Competition

 - have a Ph.D, or the terminal degree in their field, or a health professional degree

-- be a Research Member of ARC-NL (Apply here by the application deadline if you are not already a member)
+- be a Research Member of ARC-NL (Apply here if you are not already a member)

 *Note: Researchers employed at institutions outside of Newfoundland and Labrador may be 'Co-Applicants' or 'Collaborators' but not a Principal Applicant.
 'Co-Applicants' do not need a doctorate but they should be trainees or independent researchers with Master's qualifications in a field relevant to aging research.
 'Collaborators' are individuals who make a contribution to the intellectual direction of the research and who play a role in its conduct.
 Collaborators do not need to be affiliated with a Canadian postsecondary institution.
 ARC-NL does not cover expenses that Collaborators incur in the conduct of research with the exception of certain travel and subsistence expenses related to research planning and meeting with the Principal Applicant.